 Once you know which information to add, you are ready to create your email signature.

-How to add a signature in Gmail
+How to create an email signature in Gmail

 Gmail makes configuring signatures a breeze.
 Just click the gear icon in the Gmail toolbar, then choose Settings in the dropdown menu.
 The new window will open in the General tab.
 Scroll down to find the empty email signature box ready to be filled.
 In the case of you having multiple accounts, you’ll see an option to select a particular one as well.